hpdobrica/digital-garden-public/CAP Theorem.md

 Availability means that every received request is responded with the expected data (non-error response except when an error is expected).

-As we know from [[Public/Service Availability Target]]s, 100% availability is very hard and expensive to reach - if you have the same data stored on 5 nodes, and all 5 nodes fail at the same time, your request won't be able to be served, and you are paying a lot for these 5 nodes.
+As we know from [[Service Availability Target]]s, 100% availability is very hard and expensive to reach - if you have the same data stored on 5 nodes, and all 5 nodes fail at the same time, your request won't be able to be served, and you are paying a lot for these 5 nodes.

 If we have nodes which are 99.9% available, the more nodes we have, the higher the chance some of them will fail (with 40 nodes this drops to about 96% if we ignore that the failures usually arent isolated and can cascade).

 ## Partition Tolerance

-Since [[Public/Network Partition]]s are pretty much unavoidable, especially in distributed systems, Partititon Tolerance means that a distributed system is able to continue operating even though some of its components can't communicate or are unavailable.
+Since [[Network Partition]]s are pretty much unavoidable, especially in distributed systems, Partititon Tolerance means that a distributed system is able to continue operating even though some of its components can't communicate or are unavailable.

 ## The Tradeoff

 So, in the inevitable event of failure, we need to ask ourselves if we are going to sacrifice consistency or availability.

-[[Public/Yield and Harvest]] are good metrics to consider in a system which makes trade-offs like this.
+[[Yield and Harvest]] are good metrics to consider in a system which makes trade-offs like this.

 ### Consistency over Availability